 Cabinets are one of the major expenses when remodeling your kitchen (often accounting for 40% of your budget).
-However, unlike other elements of your remodel (like countertops and appliances) they provide a lot of value — particularly if and when you ever decide to sell your house.
+However, unlike other elements of your remodel (like countertops and appliances), they provide a lot of value — particularly if and when you ever decide to sell your house.

 Some contractors may bring down the cost of your remodel by recommending a budget cabinet option.
 Others understand the value of high-quality cabinetry and will encourage premium models that offer the most style, storage, and durability.

 On your part, it’s important to know that your cabinets set the tone for the style of your kitchen.
 They can completely change the look and feel of your remodel.
 Plus, they receive a lot of daily use.
-You need to choose cabinets that fit your family and your lifestyle, and are durable enough to withstand constant opening, shutting, and hands-on use.
+You need to choose cabinets that fit your family and your lifestyle and are durable enough to withstand constant opening, shutting, and hands-on use.

-A trustworthy kitchen remodeler will understand the importance of this element in your kitchen and be able to suggest some mid-level and premium cabinet option.
+A trustworthy kitchen remodeler will understand the importance of this element in your kitchen and be able to suggest some mid-level and premium cabinet options.
 They have first-hand knowledge of how well these different models stand up to time, so take their opinion into consideration!

 Remodeling your kitchen is a big decision.
-But when done correctly, you new kitchen can be the highlight of your year!
+But when done correctly, your new kitchen can be the highlight of your year!
 After all, there’s nothing quite as satisfying as a kitchen custom designed and built to your family’s exact needs and preferences.

 At Patrick A. Finn, we’re committed to making the kitchen remodeling process simple and produce fantastic results.
 We never want you left in the dark and are focused on open and honest communication.